 4. Preheat the pan: Heat a cast-iron skillet over high heat until it’s very hot.
 The pan should be smoking hot before you add the steak.

-6. Add the steak to the pan: Carefully add the steak to the hot pan.
-Do not move the steak once it’s in the pan.
+5. Don’t move the steak: After adding the steak to the hot pan do not move it.
 This will help to create a golden crust.

-7. Sear the steak: Let the steak cook for 3-4 minutes on one side without moving it.
+6. Sear the steak: Let the steak cook for 3-4 minutes on one side without moving it (you may need a minute longer depending on the thickness of the steak).
 Use tongs to flip the steak and sear the other side for 2-3 minutes.
-Turn the steak on its sides to render the white fat and sear the edges (1-minute per edge).
+Turn the steak on its sides to render the white fat and sear the edges (1 minute per edge).

-8. Let the steak rest for 5 minutes before slicing and remember that it will continue cooking as it rests, so remove the steak from the pan 5-10 degrees below your desired temperature.
+7. Let it rest: Let the steak rest for 5-6 minutes before slicing, and remember that it will continue cooking as it rests, so remove the steak from the pan 5-10 degrees below your desired temperature.

 While the peppercorn sauce is the star of this dish, ensuring the steak is cooked perfectly will also have a big impact on how this recipe turns out.
 There are a few methods you can use to tell when a steak is done cooking:

 Meat thermometer: The most accurate way to tell when a steak is done cooking is to use a meat thermometer.
-Insert the thermometer into the thickest part of the steak, and look for the following temperatures:
+Insert the instant-read thermometer into the thickest part of the steak and look for the following temperatures:

 • Rare: 120-130°F